jasonmurtha/fmzurb/src/styleguide/index_fm.md

 # FAQs

 Lists of Frequently Asked Questions (FAQs) use a variation of the accordion markup that includes numbering of questions, and omits the +/- type markers.
-- Use class `.accordion-faq` on hte container for the questions.
+- Use class `.accordion-faq` on the container for the questions.
 - Do not add a class to initially expand one FAQ.
+- FAQ lists also support the advanced options listed under accordions.

 ```html_example
  <ol class="accordion-faq" data-accordion>